xiang1398/xiang1398.github.io/_posts/2026-09-01-early-chinese-texts-Shuo-wen-chieh-tzu.md

 (iii) W. South Coblin, “The initials of Xu Shen’s language as reflected in the Shuowen duruo glosses,” *Journal of Chinese Linguistics* 6 (1978), pp. 27–75.

-(iv) Roy Andrew Miller, *Problems in the Study of Shuo wen chieh tzu*, 미간행 박사학위논문, Columbia University, 1953.
+(iv) Roy Andrew Miller, "Problems in the Study of Shuo wen chieh tzu," 미간행 박사학위논문, Columbia University, 1953.

 (v) Roy Andrew Miller, “The Wu-ching i-i of Hsü Shen,” *Monumenta Serica* 33(1977–78), pp. 1–21.